LennartFr/alf20191ibmbc/HL BYFA.md

 # Your first steps on the way to building Hyperledger Fabric applications

-Hyperledger Fabric comes with the excellent <a href='https://hyperledger.github.io/composer/latest/installing/installing-index.html">Hyperledger Composer tool </a> that makes easy to quickly come up to speed writing Fabric applications.
+Hyperledger Fabric comes with the excellent <a href="https://hyperledger.github.io/composer/latest/installing/installing-index.html">Hyperledger Composer tool </a> that makes easy to quickly come up to speed writing Fabric applications.

-But how do you create your very first Hyperledger Fabric app outside of the warm confines of Composer?
-Let's take a look at a alternative way by leveraging the Hyperledger sample app on the ReadTheDocs site.
+But the Composer will not have the same central role in the Hyperledger Fabric architecture that it had in 2018.
+Which leades to the question of how you create your very first Hyperledger Fabric app outside of the warm confines of Composer?

+Let's take a look at an alternative way of getting started by leveraging the Hyperledger sample app on the ReadTheDocs site.

 It is a simple car application that goes under the name of Fabcar, for "Fabric Car".
-The app allows us to add and delete cars and their owners from a common ledger.
+The app has chain code that allows us to add and delete cars and their owners from a common ledger.
 A good starting app that can easily be expanded in many directions.

+So let's get started.

 # Step 1: Make sure you have the right pre-reqs.

 So let's start with the pre-reqs.
-There are a fair number of pre-reqs and we need to take our time to make certain that we have them all.
+There are a fair number of pre-reqs and we need to take our time to make certain that we have them all. https://hyperledger-fabric.readthedocs.io/en/release-1.3/prereqs.html#prerequisites

 https://hyperledger-fabric.readthedocs.io/en/release-1.3/install.html#install-samples-binaries-and-docker-images